-To get a picture with perfect contrast you begin to post-process your image file you need to keep an eye on the Histogram.
-The edits can lead to the Histogram to developing “cuts” which causes the image to drop tones.
+To get a picture with perfect contrast, you begin to post-process your image file; you need to keep an eye on the Histogram.
+The edits can lead to the Histogram to developing “cuts,” which causes the image to drop tones.
 The more the number of cuts displayed on the Histogram displays, the less tonal range and contrast will be displayed on your final image.

 So try to create as few cuts as possible.
-And if you want a “high contrast” photograph just push the shadow and highlight boundaries of inward on the histogram.
+And if you want a “high contrast” photograph, just push the shadow and highlight boundaries of inward on the histogram.
 This will add spark to your black and white image.
 Just don’t completely block up the shadows and burn the highlights.
 Just reduce the mid-tones.

-Don’t do the mistake of mixing up the concepts of brightness value and contrast.
+Don’t make the mistake of mixing up the concepts of brightness value and contrast.
 Even a photograph with low brightness value can have a balanced contrast.
 It is known as the “Low Key” photograph.
 It means that the photographed image has the majority of dark tonal values but still contains a full contrast range.